OthersideAI/WordInContext/README.md

 # Re-Running Word in Context

 In their the [Initial 2020 GPT3 Paper](https://arxiv.org/abs/2005.14165) the authors thought that davinci wasn't capable of word in context.
-Early bloggers had found that it was possible to do it using a thinkthru step, but hadn't done a readable writeup.
+A few years ago, one of our devs had [posted on an obscure wiki](http://gptprompts.wikidot.com/linguistics:word-in-context#toc5) that it was possible to do it using a thinkthru step, but hadn't done a readable writeup.
 We figured we'd see the current state of the models for conducting word in context to help show that some features of GPT3 have been around for a while and are continuing to improve.

 All of our code and results are in notebooks and json files in the included folders.
+We ran against the dev set as done in the 2020 paper.
+We should have a blog post up on this at some point but for now, here's the readme.

+## Running the Code

+To run the code, download this repo.
+Then run

+`pip install -r requirements.txt`

+Once that's installed, run

+`jupyter notebook`

+and open up the notebook you want to run from any of the folders.
+They're labeled by which model they use (which is pretty much the only difference between the .ipynb files in each of the folders - the prompts are the same within each folder).
+They also save the results to a handy json folder which is already included.

+# Results

 Kind of cool, in our initial runs we got